Kayli/logspub/dev-distributed.md

   - snyk, etc.

+## high availability

+- 3 and 5 node clusters make most practical sense [^12]
+  - they shouldn't be
+    - too far away from each other: cluster performance may degrade
+    - too close to each other: so that disaster is likely to influence only one

-## cluster synchronozation protocols
+- cluster synchronozation protocols
   - paxos
     - family of protocols for solving consensus in a network of unreliable or fallible processors
   - raft
     - consensus algorithm that is designed to be easy to understand
     - it's equivalent to paxos in fault-tolerance and performance
     - difference is that it's decomposed into relatively independent subproblems, and it cleanly addresses all major pieces needed for practical systems
   - zab
     - crash-recovery atomic broadcast algorithm for the zookeeper coordination service

 ## some techs to uncover